ASME Music Educating for Life Awards – 2017

 - any supervisor or examiner of a doctorate nominated for the award will not be a member of the doctoral award sub-committee

 - if the doctoral award sub-committee decides that no doctoral thesis fulfils the criteria for the award in any biennial period, the award will not be made.

-Nominations to be considered for 2015 must be recieved by the 20 April 2015.
+Nominations to be considered for 2017 must be received by the 24 April 2017.